Awards to Taiwan

 More details about application

-The application for the Fulbright U.S. Scholar Program awards is in early February and closes in mid-September every year.
+The application for the Fulbright U.S. Scholar Program awards starts in early February and closes in mid-September every year.
 For more details about applicants’ criteria, application deadlines, application guidelines, grant benefits, etc., please visit the CIES’s website.

 Fulbright “students” are participants in the Fulbright Student Program, which enables graduating college seniors, graduate students, early career professionals and artists to study, teach, or conduct research.
 Generally those who apply as an English Teaching Assistant are recent bachelor’s or master’s degree holders.
 A bachelor’s degree (or equivalent) is generally required by the start of the Fulbright grant period.
 Some exceptions may apply, especially for artists.